rspamd/rspamd/doc/faq.md

 }
 ~~~

-You can use the same approach when your own writing rules in `rspamd.local.lua`.
+You can use the same approach when writing rules in `rspamd.local.lua`.

 ### How can I disable some rspamd rules safely

-The best way to do it is to add so called `condition` for the specific symbol.
+The best way is to add a condition for the specific symbol.
 This could be done, for example, in `rspamd.local.lua`:

 ~~~lua
 rspamd_config:add_condition('SOME_SYMBOL', function(task) return false end)
 ~~~

-You can add more complex conditions but this one is the easiest in terms of rules management and upgradeability.
+You can add more complex conditions but this one is the easiest in terms of rules management and upgrades.

 ## Administration questions

 ### How to read rspamd logs
-Rspamd logs are augmented meaning that each log line normally includes `tag` which could help to figure out log lines that are related to, for example, a specific task:
+rspamd logs are augmented, meaning that each log line normally includes a `tag` which can help to figure out log lines that are related to, for example, a specific task:

 ```
 # fgrep 'b120f6' /var/log/rspamd/rspamd.log